How We Tested 164 Mobile Applications in 10 Days Using Power of Crowdsourcing

 Implemented process best practices for task breakdown, work assignment and daily collaborative meetings

-Combined structured testing with exploratory methodology to enhance test coverage
+Combined structured testing with an exploratory methodology to enhance test coverage

 Leveraged Qualitrix mobile test framework to create standard functional and security test cases customized to the app requirement